ZakariyaGutale/ZakariyaGutale/README.md

 - Supervision of application systems,
 - Continual improvement of operational solutions.

 Besides my main duties, I've gotten good at testing using Jmeter & Postman.
-I also use AWS tools like Lambda, CloudWatch, SES, and API Gateway a lot for things like Automation, Scripts, monitoring, and working with APIs.
+I also use AWS tools like Lambda, EKS, EC2, Kubernetes and API Gateway a lot for things like Automation, Scripts, monitoring, Application deployment into cloud.

 ## 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ZakariaNur/)